 Hand measurement is a method that existed before the introduction of laser scanning.
 Conventional means such as tape measure, or even more modern a handheld laser measuring device are usually used for the measurement.
 This method is most effective in case of direct 3D modeling on site.
 This means that recorded length measurements are immediately transferred into 3D planning models in software on a notebook.
 Thus, the modeler can always switch very quickly between measurement and reconstruction.
 Missing dimensions can be taken from the real object at any time.
 Corrections can also be made quickly.

 The disadvantage of the method is the high physical and sometimes also psychological strain on the operator due to the manual measurement and modeling in the often noisy environment of a factory.
-In return, however, valid and optimized 3D models can be generated relatively quickly.
+In return, however, valid and optimized 3D models and subsequently a 3D floor plan can be generated relatively quickly.
 Alternatively, the measurement can be done separately from the actual modeling, with the disadvantage of possible erroneous data.

 How do the methods for 3D modeling differ in principle?